uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Requirements For Iterator Use With Device Policies
 ++++++++++++++++++++++++++++++++++++++++++++++++++
-Iterator are, by default, not assumed to refer to content which is accessible on the device which requires that content to be copied to the device prior to being used inside a `SYCL`_ kernel.
-We define the term "indirectly device accessible" to mean representing data which is accessible on the device within a SYCL kernel.
-"Indirectly device accessible iterators" are iterators which can inherently be dereferenced on the device within a SYCL kernel.
+Iterators are not assumed to refer to content that is accessible on the device by default.
+Without direct knowledge that content is accessible on the device, oneDPL algorithms must copy the content to the device before being used inside a `SYCL`_ kernel, and then back from the device afterward.
+We define the term "indirectly device accessible" to mean representing content that is accessible on the device within a SYCL kernel.
+"Indirectly device accessible iterators" are iterators that can inherently be dereferenced on the device within a SYCL kernel.

+Examples of "indirectly device accessible" iterators include SYCL USM shared or device memory, or iterator types like ``counting_iterator`` or ``discard_iterator`` that do not require any data to be copied to the device to be used in a SYCL kernel.
+An example of an iterator type that is not "indirectly device accessible" is a ``std::vector`` iterator with a host allocator, which requires the data to be copied to the device in some way before usage in a SYCL kernel within algorithms used with a ``device_policy``.

 :doc:`*buffer position objects* <buffer_wrappers>` returned by ``oneapi::dpl::begin`` and ``oneapi::dpl::end`` are not
-iterators, but they are "indirectly device accessible" because they represent data which is accessible on the device.
+iterators, but they are "indirectly device accessible" because they represent data that is accessible on the device.
 When using oneDPL algorithms with a ``device_policy``, "indirectly device accessible" types avoid unnecessary data movement when provided as input or output arguments.

-Examples of "indirectly device accessible" iterators include SYCL USM shared or device memory, or iterator types like ``counting_iterator`` or ``discard_iterator`` that do not require any data to be copied to the device to be used in a SYCL kernel.
-An example of an iterator type which is not "indirectly device accessible" is a ``std::vector`` iterator, with a host allocator which requires the data to be copied to the device in some way prior to usage in a SYCL kernel within algorithms used with a ``device_policy``.

-"Indirectly device accessible" types which are iterators must also be SYCL device-copyable to be used as input or output for oneDPL algorithms using a ``device_policy``.
+"Indirectly device accessible iterators" must also be SYCL device-copyable to be used as input or output for oneDPL algorithms using a ``device_policy``.

 oneDPL Iterators
 ++++++++++++++++